Two neural networks locked in a game that conjures photorealistic images from pure noise. The idea that launched a thousand deepfakes.

 The original GAN loss has a fundamental problem: when D is perfect, the gradients for G vanish.
 The Wasserstein GAN (WGAN) fixes this by replacing the JS divergence with the Wasserstein distance (Earth Mover's Distance) — a metric that provides useful gradients even when distributions don't overlap.

-The WGAN critic (no longer a "discriminator") outputs an unbounded score, not a probability.
-It must satisfy a Lipschitz constraint: its output can't change too fast as the input changes.
+The WGAN critic (no longer called a "discriminator" since it doesn't classify) outputs an unbounded score, not a probability.
+No sigmoid on the final layer.
+The score difference between real and fake data estimates the Wasserstein distance.
+But the critic must satisfy a Lipschitz constraint: its output can't change too fast as the input changes.
+Without this constraint, the critic could assign arbitrarily large scores, making the optimization meaningless.

 Two 1D distributions.
 Move them apart.
 Wasserstein provides a smooth gradient everywhere.
 JS divergence saturates when distributions don't overlap.